You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Pests like armyworms, corn earworms, white grubs, sugarcane borers, and corn aphids will target sorghum.

-The trick is to keep it in a different part of the garden so that the pests won’t travel to your other plants.
+The trick is to keep it in a different part of the garden so pests won’t spread to your other plants.

 12. Zinnias